-Raw scripts must be copied and pasted with formatting removed into a single-column, text-only state.
+Raw scripts must be copied and pasted, sometimes with all formatting removed into a single-column, text-only state.

-Preferably I like to remove stage and director notes.
+Preferably we like to remove stage and director notes.

 Only speaking text should be in the prompter unless otherwise noted.

-Depending on the presenter and how particular they are, there can be additional efforts made to make a great reading experience such as text size and line spacing requirements as well.
+Depending on the presenter and how particular of a reader they are, there can be additional efforts made to make a great reading experience such as text size and line spacing requirements as well.

 Short Answer= No.

-Some speakers will speed up, and in that case, I must speed up to match them, and if they decide to speed up more, then I speed up to match them.
+Some speakers will speed up, and in that case, we must speed up to match them, and if they decide to speed up more, then the operator speeds up to match their pace and cadence.

 If we didn’t, the screen would run out of words and they’d awkwardly stop reading…

-If we need to coach them a little, it’s certainly no problem.
+If we need to coach anyone, it’s certainly no problem.

 The end goal is to make the presenter/speaker all look and sound great on stage!

 Prompting a speech or script is very similar to playing music with someone.